Agentic trade for things that have to be real

 → one line for you: "known shop, strong history."

-Here's the trap: faced with all of that, you'd want one number — just tell me it's safe.
-That number would be a lie; it hides every dimension it averaged.
-So the agent holds the vector and hands you only what would change your mind.
+Faced with all that, you want one number: just tell me it's safe.
+That number would be a lie.
+It hides every dimension it averaged, including the one that should stop you.
+So the agent holds the whole picture and hands you only what would change your mind.

 You want a number.